zilinissleepin/freqtrade/docs/strategy-callbacks.md

 ```

+Entries will be validated, and won't be passed to the UI if they don't correspond to the expected schema and will log an error if they don't.

 !!!
 Warning "Many annotations"
     Using too many annotations can cause the UI to hang, especially when plotting large amounts of historic data.
     Use the annotation feature with care.

 ### Plot annotations example